- Attraction Seating

 to represent the Norwegian towns and cities of Bergen, Oslo, Alesund and

 Princess Storybook Dining - dine in the Akershus Royal Banquet Hall for breakfast, lunch or dinner with Disney's Princesses: Belle, Jasmine, Snow White, Princess Aurora (Sleeping Beauty), Pocahontas, Mary Poppins, and Mulan.
-Occassionaly, Ariel will don her ball gown and circulate around the restaurant.
+Occasionally, Ariel will don her ball gown and circulate around the restaurant.
 Not all princesses/leading ladies appear at each meal, generally there are 4-5.
+VIDEO REVIEW

 Kringla Bakeri og Kafe - for a great pastry, stop in here for breakfast or dessert or just a treat in the middle of your day.
 Desserts include Sweet Pretzels and Rice Cream, a wonderful, rich rice pudding with strawberry topping!